theErn06/SmartFridgeAssistant4-web/README.md

 User have to log in before accessing to the Jarvis website.

 The version 4 website consists of 5 main page which are:
-Inventory page
+Inventory page,
-Summary (Waste Food Data)
+Summary (Waste Food Data),
-Guide
+Guide,
-About Us
+About Us,
-Jarvis
+Jarvis,

 Page 1: Inventory Page